rapid7/metasploit-framework/Generating-`ysoserial`-Java-serialized-objects.md

 Instead of embedding static Java serialized objects, Metasploit offers ysoserial-generated binaries with built-in randomization.
 The benefits of using the Metasploit library include quicker module development, easier-to-read code, and future-proof Java serialized objects.

-To use the ysoserial libraries, let's look at an example from the [`hp_imc_java_deserialization`](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/http/hp_imc_java_deserialize.rb) module:
+To use the ysoserial libraries, let's look at an example from the [`shiro_rememberme_v124_deserialize`][2] module:

 ### Example code

+In this example:
+1. (L78) The module calls `payload.encode` to generate the command payload.
+1. (L80) Then it sets the modified type to either `bash` or `cmd` based on the target.
-In this example, the module calls `cmd_psh_payload` to generate a PowerShell payload, then uses the `ysoserial` library to generate a `JSON1`-based serialized object, before sending it through an HTTP POST request:
+1. (L81) Finally, the `ysoserial` library is used to generate a `CommonsCollections2`-based serialized object.

 ```
-1   def exploit
-2     cmd = cmd_psh_payload(payload.encoded, payload_instance.arch.first, {remove_comspec: true, encode_final_payload: true})
+78    cmd = payload.encoded
-3     data = ::Msf::Util::JavaDeserialization.ysoserial_payload("JSON1",cmd)
-4
-5     print_status "Sending serialized Java object (#{data.length} bytes)..."
-6     res = send_request_cgi({
-7       'method'   => 'POST',
-8       'uri'      => normalize_uri(target_uri.path, 'topo', 'WebDMDebugServlet'),
-9       'data'     => data
-10    })
-11  end
+79    vprint_status("Execute CMD: #{cmd}")
+80    type = (target.name == 'Unix Command payload' ? 'bash' : 'cmd')
+81    java_payload = ::Msf::Util::JavaDeserialization.ysoserial_payload('CommonsCollections2', cmd, modified_type: type)
 ```

-In line 3, the module uses the `ysoserial_payload` function, passing the name of the template and the command to be embedded within the template.
-The function returns a Java serialized object, which can then be passed to the vulnerable application.
+Once the serialized object is generated and stored as `java_payload`, it's then sent to the target in an exploit-specific manner.

 ### Calling `ysoserial_payload`

-The function takes two parameters, a template name and a command:
+`#ysoserial_payload(payload_name, command=nil, modified_type: 'original')`

- - The name parameter must be one of the support payloads stored in the `ysoserial` cache.
+- **payload_name** - The payload name parameter must be one of the supported payloads stored in the `ysoserial` cache.
 As of this writing, the list includes: `BeanShelll1`, `Clogure`, `CommonBeanutils1`, `CommonsCollections2`, `CommonsCollections3`, `CommonsCollections4`, `CommonsCollections5`, `CommonsCollections6`, `Groovy1`, `Hibernate1`, `JBossInterceptors1`, `JRMPClient`, `JSON1`, `JavassistWeld1`, `Jdk7u21`, `MozillaRhino1`, `Myfaces1`, `ROME`, `Spring1`, `Spring2`, and `Vaadin1`.
-While `ysoserial` includes 8 other templates that are not listed above, these 8 payloads are unsupported by the library due to the need for complex inputs.
-Should there be use cases for those 8 templates, please consider opening an issue and submitting a pull request to add support.
+While `ysoserial` includes additional payloads that are not listed above, they are unsupported by the library due to the need for complex inputs.
+Should there be use cases for additional payloads, please consider opening an issue and submitting a pull request to add support.

- - The command parameter will be executed by the remote system.
+- **command** - The command parameter will be executed by the remote system.
 The parameter is OS-agnostic, meaning that the module must determine the OS and architecture, if necessary, before generating a payload.

+- **modified_type** - Use a modified version that invokes the specified shell (except in the case of `original`).
+For more information regarding the invocation, see [`CmdExecuteHelper.java`][1].
+The value must be one of the following:

+    - **bash** - A modified version that will invoke the command using the `bash` executable
+    - **cmd** - A modified version that will invoke the command using the Windows `cmd.exe` executable.
+    - **original** - The original ysoserial invocation without an OS-specific shell. **Be careful when using this option** as some ysoserial payloads (as specified using the *payload_name* parameter are incompatible with commands that contain the `"` character.
+For this reason, it is recommended that an OS-specific version be used when available.
+Some ysoserial payloads pass the OS command to execute to `Runtime.getRuntime().exec` as a string instead of an array of strings, leading to execution errors.
+    - **powershell** - A modified version that will invoke the command using the Windows `powershell.exe` executable.

 ### Regenerating the ysoserial_payload JSON file (MAINTAINERS ONLY)